mwee/Comestibles/doc/Teamwork.md

 # Teamwork

 This is a stub for the Teamwork writeup.
-The only section that is required for 3.2 is the MVP subsection of Plan.
+We have documented our MVP choices and decisions here.

 ## Plan